dooooshi/AdminIdeomni/docs/facility/common-facility-api.md

 - User endpoints require JWT authentication via User authentication system
 - Admin endpoints require JWT authentication with appropriate admin privileges
 - Student-accessible endpoints automatically determine team and activity from user context
+- The user's current activityId is retrieved from the database based on their authentication token, not from request parameters

 ### Standard Response Format
 ```typescript